 Step 1 transforms the “big hairy problem” known at project initiation, into an accurate and impartial description of the event.
 It includes everything from forming the team, which we discussed in the previous section, to making a plan for the project.
 Though the most critical purpose of the step is to clarify what the problem is and define its scope.

-If you are using Evocon’s OEE software to monitor your production, then you should start the process by opening your machine downtime report and analyse which breakdown causes contribute most to losses in production performance.
+If you are using Evocon’s OEE software to monitor your production, then you should start the process by opening your machine downtime report and analyze which breakdown causes contribute most to losses in production performance.

-It is critical to the success of the process that the team share a common understanding of the problem.
+It is critical to the success of the process that the team shares a common understanding of the problem.
 So, take your time at this step to make sure the groundwork is complete and correct.
 At a minimum, the team must gather specific details that provide answers to the following clarifying questions.

 - What happened?